Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/README.md

 ### Hypothesis
 The hypothesis is that the average ratings in Books is different with Beauty, and the ratings in Books is higher than Beauty.

-The first reason I set this assumption is that the quality of the book is relatively easy to measure.
-However, There is a personal preference for the quality of the cosmetics.
-Secondly, Amazon was originally engaged in book selling, but it started sold Beauty goods in 2007.
+The first reason I set this assumption is that Amazon was originally engaged in book selling.
+But, it started sold Beauty goods in 2007.
 Amazon will be more experienced than Beauty in product selection, storage and deliver of books.
-Customers will have a better buying experience and give them higher ratings
+Customers will have a better buying experience and give them higher ratings.
+Secondly,the quality of the book is relatively easy to measure.
+However.There is a personal preference for the quality of the Beauty product.
+For example, some people think the color of the same lipstick is too bright, while others think it is too dark.

 H0: The mean ratings of these two category is the same